Backpacking Is Life · Updated June 2026

 Travel insurance

-SafetyWing is month-to-month (cancel anytime), covers all of Europe including UK, and works for open-ended trips.
-From ~$45/month.
-Better fit for backpacking than fixed-date policies that need return dates.
+SafetyWing is month-to-month (cancel anytime), covers all of Europe including the UK, and works for open-ended trips, from ~about US$2/day.
+It’s a better fit for backpacking than fixed-date policies that need return dates — see our full guide to the best travel insurance for backpackers.

 Accommodation across multiple cities

 Multi-stop Europe trips mean multiple bookings.
-Trip.com covers most European hotels and hostels, often cheaper than Booking.com once you factor in their loyalty discounts.
+Trip.com covers most European hotels and hostels, often cheaper than the big names once you factor in their loyalty discounts.

 A VPN if you’re not using Yesim